ApproachingApathy/pnpm-deploy-issue-replication/README.md

 # Issue Replication
-This Repository is a minimal replication of an issue with pnpm deploy.
+This Repository is a minimal replication of an issue pnpm/pnpm#8835.

 When running `pnpm deploy` on versions on pnpm greater than `9.8` an extraneous path is created.